skasproject/skas/docsite/docs/delegated.md

           mountPath: /tmp/cert/skas2
     ```

-The modifications are the same as the SKAS2 POD
+The modifications are the same as the SKAS2 POD, but on the `skMerge` module